Understanding Connector Package Methods

 download_cnt()

-This method returns the Connector
+This method returns the Connector object after a

 download operation to allow for method chaining.